-Long story short — there is still a lot of work to be done.
-On this day, we celebrate what would’ve been Martin Luther King Jr.’s 89th birthday — and nearly 50 years since his untimely passing.
-A staple in not only the Black community, but in America’s journey towards unity period, MLK is a without a doubt a legend, and a pioneer in peace.
+Long story short: There is still a lot of work to be done.
+On this day, we celebrate what would have been Martin Luther King Jr.’s 89th birthday — and nearly 50 years since his untimely passing.
+A staple in not only the Black community but also in America’s journey toward unity, MLK is a without a doubt a legend and a pioneer in peace.

-However, although King’s work has long lived past his own life, there is still work to be done to ensure that his loss turns into a lesson, and that his pain doesn’t go in vain.
-Check out the nine ways in which we are living (and still not living) the American Dream, according to King.
+Although King’s work has long lived past his own life, there is still work to be done to ensure his loss turns into a lesson, and that his pain doesn’t go in vain.
+Check out the nine ways in which we are living (and still not living) the American dream, according to King.

-1. We had a Black President and a Black First Family
+1. We Had a Black President and First Family

-The unforgettable, forever rememberable #44!
-Former POTUS Barack Obama shifted the culture and American dream back in 2008 when he became the country’s first Black President of the United States.
-Even more powerful in presentation than being the President, was Obama’s presence as a family man.
-Obama’s unshakeable and extremely admirable family presence was straight out of The Cosby Show.
-Granted, most Presidents have always been married either before or during their time of presidency (only two presidents in the history of American government were single when elected — with one marrying during his term).
+Unforgettable former POTUS Barack Obama shifted the culture and American dream back in 2008 when he was elected the country’s first Black president.
+Even more powerful than being the nation’s president was Obama’s role as a family man.
+His unshakeable and extremely admirable love of his family was like something straight out of The Cosby Show.

-However, Obama’s constant adoration, acknowledgement and credit to Michelle for making him the man he was, painted a positive portrait of the Black family home and structure.
-Not to mention, having all daughters (Sasha and Malia Obama), and showing his love and support to them as well, was an important vision for Black women to take in.
-The reality is — Obama was one man supported by three, strong, beautiful, Black ladies.
+No. 44’s constant adoration, acknowledgement and credit to his wife, Michelle, for making him the man he was painted a positive portrait of the Black family home and structure—not to mention, having daughters (Sasha and Malia) and showing his love and support to them was an important vision for Black women to take in.
+The reality is that Obama was one man supported by three strong and beautiful Black females.
 And he never failed to remind us of that!

 2. The Reactivation of Black Activism and the “Woke” Culture